csotiriou/AFNetworking-PromiseKit/README.md

 For the time being, it's a small category addition to the core AFNetworking, facilitating development with the plain AFHTTPRequestOperation and with the AFHTTPRequestOperationManager.

 #Installation
-Just copy AFNetworking+Promises.h and AFNetworking+Promises.m in your project and use them.
-CocoaPods integration is coming soon.
+You have two options: Either use cocoapods (look into the appropriate section below), or ust copy AFNetworking+Promises.h and AFNetworking+Promises.m in your project and use them.

+I have just started using Cocoapods and making podfiles, so in case you encounter any issues with the podspec, please leave your comments in the issues section!!

 #Sample Uses: